google-site-verification=TrBIy1aitp5MJozlpTVnqor2pnXR-8-VC7FT_Vf5onY

 4. Type O blood

 Under these groups, we can have different blood types depending upon the occurrence of Rh.
-Most will have heard that blood can be also positive or unenthusiastic.
+Most will have heard that blood can also be positive or unenthusiastic.

 The ABO blood type shows if the red blood cells have A and B antigens.
 The Rh blood type shows if red blood cells have the D antigen on their surface.